 The Colts have, without any question, the best set of quality wins in the NFL this season.

-They've beaten Seattle, San Francisco and Denver, three of the handful of real contenders to win the Super Bowl this season.
+They've beat Seattle, San Francisco and Denver, three of the handful of real contenders to win the Super Bowl this season.

 The Rams led the Colts 38-0 on their way to a 38-8 win.
 St. Louis was 3-6 coming in with Kellen Clemens at quarterback (though, given how competitive they've been the last three weeks with Clemens, maybe Sam Bradford was a big part of the problem).

 The Colts gave up three long touchdowns to Rams rookie Tavon Austin (who had two scores in his first nine games), Andrew Luck threw three interceptions and Trent Richardson had 2 yards rushing.
 Yes, 2 yards.
 Just 6 feet.
-Richardson has been a non-factor for the Colts and that trade with the Cleveland Browns is looking like a massive mistake.
+Richardson has been an absolute non-factor for the Colts and that trade with the Browns is looking like a massive mistake.

 The Colts might be excused for one bad day against the Rams, but last week they had to save a win after a terrible first half against the Texans.
 And who knows what would have happened had Houston not lost coach Gary Kubiak to a scary medical incident going into halftime.
 Since Reggie Wayne got hurt late against the Broncos, the Colts have played two games, and three-quarters of that has been bad.